 The Goddess Mata Ragnya Devi is symbolized as a consecrated spring at Tula Mula town, almost (27 kms) Srinagar, Kashmir in J&K India.
-The spring of Kheer Bhawani is very vast and has dependably been held in reverence by the Brahman populace of Srinagar.
+The spring of Kheer Bhawani Temple is very vast and has dependably been held in reverence by the Brahman populace of Srinagar.

-The Temple, committed to the Goddess Mata Kheer Bhawani (initially Bhawani Mata), has been developed over a Sacred Spring.
+The Temple, dedicated to the Goddess Mata Kheer Bhawani (initially Bhawani Mata), has been developed over a Sacred Spring.
 Inside the spring is a marble Temple.
-The Temple-Spring complex is tenderly referred to as Kheer Bhawani as a large number of fans offer drain and “kheer” to the Sacred Spring.
+The Temple-Spring complex is tenderly referred to as Kheer Bhawani temple as a large number of fans offer drain and “kheer” to the Sacred Spring.

 as indicated by conviction, the Goddess changes the shade of the spring’s waters, which are credited to various appearances of the Goddess Mata Kheer Bhawani.
 Transforming of the shading into shades of dark should flag drawing nearer fiasco.

 A few people say that before the departure of the Pandits (Kashmiri Brahmans) from Kashmir the shading had turned totally dark in 1990!